NEW YORK -- If you go to work for a newer business, there's a good chance you'll be working for a woman.

 "I know a lot of women who are starting things as well," Scarbrough says.

-Seventy percent of the women owners surveyed expect their revenue to rise over the next year, compared to 66 percent of men.
+Seventy percent of the female owners surveyed expect their revenue to rise over the next year, compared to 66 percent of men.
 Fifty-six percent of women plan to hire in the next year, compared to 50 percent of men.
 And 68 percent of women plan to expand their companies; 63 percent of men have such plans.

-The survey also found women owners may face different challenges than men.
+The survey also found female owners may face different challenges than men.
 Twenty-nine percent said they feel they have less access to money than men, and 32 percent said they have less access to new business opportunities.